Jsparrow/jsparrow.github.io/docs/rules/enums-without-equals.md

 description:
     Replaces occurrences of 'equals()' on Enum constants with an identity comparison (==).
     In the case the equals relation is wrapped with an boolean negation the result will be an not equals (!=).
-tags: ["Free", "Java 5", "Coding Conventions"]
+tags: ["Free", "Java 5", "Coding Conventions", "Marker"]
 ---

 # Replace equals() on Enum Constants